Biden to address U.S. troop withdrawal from Afghanistan as the Taliban makes gains

 Late last month, Gen. Austin “Scott” Miller, the top U.S. military commander in Afghanistan, expressed deep concern that the country could slide into a chaotic civil war.
 He said the country could face “very hard times” unless its fractious civilian leadership unites and the various armed groups joining the anti-Taliban fight are controlled and made “accountable” for their actions in battle.

-On Thursday, Biden is also scheduled to meet with the civil rights leaders at the White House to discuss voting rights and policing legislation.
+On Thursday, Biden is also scheduled to meet with civil rights leaders at the White House to discuss voting rights and policing legislation.

-Siobhán O’Grady, Antonia Noori Farzan and Miriam Berger contributed to this report.
+Miriam Berger, Antonia Noori Farzan and Siobhán O’Grady contributed to this report.